 For those seeking an effective yet natural topical spray, we love the Pure & Natural Flea & Tick Spray!
-We have used this for years with great results and there are no harsh sulfates or drugs.
+We have used this for years with great results, and there are no harsh sulfates or drugs.
 Simply spray your pup down on their legs, tummy, and exposed areas.
 The oils in this spray have been used for centuries to protect animals from unwanted pests!
-As a bonus item, they also make Flea & Tick Wipes that make application a breeze before your next adventure.
+As a bonus item, they also make Flea & Tick Wipes that makes application a breeze before your next adventure.

 How to Check for Fleas & Ticks-

 It is also important to note that it is very important to check your pet for fleas and ticks as often as possible.
 I usually will take a blow dryer on cool to blow my dog’s fur around since many dogs have longer hair making it harder to check.
-Tick-borne diseases are also not transmitted instantly so if you are pro-active and find the tick within 24-36 hours it will hopefully reduce their risk.
+Tick-borne diseases are also not transmitted instantly, so if you are proactive and find the tick within 24-36 hours, it will hopefully reduce their risk.

 Be sure to check-

 - Under ears, eyes and chin/neck.